Nice/Middleton Bridge Project – Home

-- Double the vehicle capacity with four 12-foot-wide lanes, replacing the old bridge’s two 11-foot-wide lanes
+- Eases traffic congestion by doubling the vehicle capacity with four 12-foot-wide lanes –replacing the old bridge’s two 11-foot-wide lanes

-- Improve safety by installing a barrier-separated median between east- and westbound lanes, adding two-foot shoulders and other improvements that meet current safety standards
+- · Improves safety with a barrier-separated median between east- and westbound lanes, two-foot shoulders, and other improvements that meet current safety standards

-- Eliminate lane-shifting safety issues at toll booths by replacing them with all-electronic tolling
+- Eliminates lane-shifting safety issues at toll booths with all-electronic tolling

-- Enable tall ships to pass beneath its 135-foot clearance
+- Enables tall ships to pass beneath its 135-foot clearance

-Construction started in July 2020 and the new bridge is scheduled to open in early 2023.
+Work continues in 2023 with removal of the old bridge.
 Under MDTA’s supervision, the $463 million design-build job is being performed by Skanska, Corman and McLean (SCM), a joint venture comprised of firms with local ties.